Tata Institute of Fundamental Research

 Any of the above activities may be coordinated jointly by two or more Subject Boards if desired.

 An administrator of the rank of Assistant Registrar or higher will be entrusted with the work involved in the running of the Academic Programme, and will report to the Dean, Graduate Studies.
-The Assistant Registrar's office will provide administrative support to the Dean and Subject Boards by maintaining academic records, organising admissions, making announcements, processing examinations and theses, and carrying out any such additional work as may be assigned by the Dean.
+The Assistant Registrar's office (the University Cell) will provide administrative support to the Dean and Subject Boards by maintaining academic records, organising admissions, making announcements, processing examinations and theses, and carrying out any such additional work as may be assigned by the Dean GS.

 The Academic Programmes of the Institute will follow a two-semester system starting around August each year.
-Typically the first semester will last from mid-August to mid-December, while the second will last from mid-January to mid-May.
-Additional courses, Visiting Students' Programmes and other such activities may be held in the summer period from mid-May to mid-July.
-A detailed calendar will be approved by the Academic Council and announced each year.
+Typically the first semester will last from August to December, while the second will last from January to May.
+Additional courses, Visiting Students' Programmes and other such activities may be held in the summer period from May to July.
+The Subject Boards may decide on their own Academic Calender every year, depending on their coursework structure of their coursework.
+This calendar may vary by the Subject Board / campus / Centre.

-Ph.D. programme: A student joining the Ph.D. programme will take courses for two or more semesters as prescribed by the relevant Subject Board.
-These courses, together with possible additional requirements such as an examination (depending on the Subject Board), will constitute the qualifying procedure for advancement to candidacy for the Ph.D. degree.
+Ph.D. and I-PhD programmes: A student joining the Ph.D. programme will take courses for two or more semesters as prescribed by the relevant Subject Board.
+The coursework of an I-Ph.D student will be of a longer duration.
+These courses, together with possible additional requirements such as a comprehensive examination / presentation (depending on the Subject Board), will constitute the qualifying procedure for advancement to the candidacy for the Ph.D. degree.

 M.Sc. programme: Students joining the M.Sc. programme will follow the course requirements laid down by the relevant Subject Boards.

-i.
-Scientific staff: Scientific Staff working for TIFR will be permitted to work for a degree at TIFR provided their guide is a TIFR member and they fulfil exactly the same academic requirements as are set down for TIFR students.
-However in view of the fact that such people have other responsibilities, they may be permitted extra time to complete the requirements, at the discretion of the Subject Board.
+Scientific Staff working for TIFR will be permitted to work for a degree at TIFR provided their thesis supervisor is a TIFR member and they fulfil the same academic requirements as are set down for TIFR students.
+However in view of the fact that such individuals have other responsibilities, they may be permitted extra time to complete the requirements, at the discretion of the Subject Board.

-Each such member will be enrolled on a case to case basis, with the respective Department Chairperson (for Natural Sciences) or Dean (for Mathematics, Technology & Computer Sciences) making a recommendation to the Dean, Graduate Studies, who will refer it to the relevant Subject Board for their opinion.
-Upon receiving a recommendation from the Subject Board, the Dean, Graduate Studies will forward it to the Chairman, Academic Council for approval.
+Each such member will be enrolled on a case to case basis, with the respective Department Chairperson, Dean, or Centre Director making a recommendation to the Dean GS, who will refer it to the relevant Subject Board for their opinion.
+Upon receiving a recommendation from the Subject Board, the Dean GS will forward it to the Chairman, Academic Council for approval.

-The Subject Board will choose two external examiners for the thesis, who may be from, but need not be limited to, a list of three to six names suggested by the advisor.
-The advisor will also be an examiner.
+The Subject Board will choose two external examiners for the thesis, who may be from, but need not be limited to, a list of three to six names suggested by the thesis supervisor.
+The thesis supervisor will also be an examiner.

 The thesis will be forwarded to the examiners by the Assistant Registrar's office, to which each examiner will be asked to send a report.
 The report should recommend one of the following: